 Based on the OSIRIS approach to fault-tolerant distributed peer-to-peer process execution, we need to distribute necessary meta information on stream processes for DSM in the same way this is done also for process management.

-This metadata contains the pieces of the global stream-process definition and a list of offered stream operators of components, which are subject for smooth distribution among the suitable components offering the corresponding stream operators.
-A stream-process is set up by sending an activation message to the HDB-layer of the component hosting a source operator (e.g., the component is attached to a sensor or has a data stream input).
-Due to locally available metadata, the local HDB-Layer knows the subsequent stream operator and components, which offer these operators and is able to make the routing decision.
-Then the component sends an activation message to the selected subsequent components and provides them with needed data streams.
+Figure 5 illustrates the architecture of OSIRIS-SE.
+The process repository keeps definitions of stream processes and traditional processes.
+Locally needed pieces of the global process definition are published for replication on each corresponding node.
+Additionally, the service repository offers a list of available stream operators of components, which are also subject for smooth distribution among the suitable components offering the corresponding stream operators.
+A stream process is set up by sending an activation message to the HDB-layer of the component hosting a source operator (e.g., the component is attached to a sensor or has a data stream input).
+By making use of locally available metadata, the local HDB-Layer knows the subsequent stream operator and components in the process activation flow, which offer these operators and is able to make the routing decision.
+Then, the component sends an activation message to the selected subsequent component(s) and provides them with needed data streams.